sezna/EthDubai-2022/slides/errors.md

 ```

 Note:
 Here's another cool thing solidity does -- reverts in your control flow.
 We want to keep that.
+Do one thing well, revert otherwise.
+That's the smart contract way, right?

 ```rust